AleMori22/Project_1_repo/README.md

 5. Restaurant Operation Status

 The questions we're going to answer are:
-1. How do inbound flights post-COVID compare to pre-COVID?
+1. How does passenger volume post-COVID compare to pre-COVID?
-2. Is there a difference in passenger volumne between the Top 8 Airports & Top 17 Airports?
+2. Is there a difference in passenger volume between the Top 8 Airports & Top 17 Airports?
 3. How has Hotels' Average Daily Rate(ADR) and Occupancy changed during these time periods?
 4. How has Hotels' ADR changed in 2023, and is there a significant difference between different geographical areas?
 5. How have drink sales changed during this period?